 April 15th.
 The President was taken to a lodging house across the street where he was placed in bed while doctors worked through the night in a desperate attempt to save his life.
 At 7:20 A.M., 1865, Abraham Lincoln died.
 His attending physician pulled a sheet over his head and Secretary Stanton said, “Now he belongs to the ages.”

 More?
-On a related note, on April 15, 1861, Robert E. Lee, son of a Revolutionary War hero, and a 25-year veteran of the United States Army, is offered command of the Union Army, an offer he refused.
+On a related note, on April 15, 1861, Robert E. Lee, son of a Revolutionary War hero, and a 25-year veteran of the United States Army, is offered command of the Union Army—an offer he refused.
 In 1969, North Korea shot down an American Airplane over the Sea of Japan.
 In 1986, the United States launched an air raid against Libya in response to a terrorist attack on April 5th.
 In 2009, Tea Parties were held across the nation, for the first time since the American Revolution, in protest of the trillions of dollars spent by the Obama Administration.

 So, when you feel blue over the tax money you have to pay, remember that this day has much more significance than you ever imagined.
 Some very positive events also occurred on the fifteenth: